wknishio/variable-terminal/readme.txt

 Some of the available features are:

-* RC4, ISAAC, SALSA, HC256 or GRAIN encryption.
+* RC4, AES, ISAAC, SALSA, HC256 or GRAIN encryption.
 * UPnP, NAT-PMP and PCP NAT port forwarding.
 * SOCKS and HTTP proxy network connections.
 * Multiple simultaneous sessions.